Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Multi-Agent RL Framework for Adaptive Parameter Tuning

 \section{Multi-Agent RL Framework for Adaptive Parameter Tuning}

 The proposed framework employs a separate RL agent for each parameterized controller to tune its parameters online, enabling adaptation to changing traffic conditions and external disturbances.
-The framework follows a decentralized architecture, where each RL agent uses its own state information to determine the parameters of a traffic controller (see Figure~\ref{fig:MARL_framework}).
+The framework follows a decentralized architecture, where each RL agent uses its own local observations (see Remark~\ref{rem:2}) to determine the parameters of a traffic controller (see Figure~\ref{fig:MARL_framework}).

-The RL agents operate at a higher level, updating controller parameters on a slower time scale, while the state feedback controllers operate at a lower level, computing control inputs more frequently in response to changes in the traffic states.
-This hierarchical structure allows the RL agents to train efficiently by adjusting parameters over longer intervals, while the parameterized state feedback controllers maintain their fast, reactive feature.
+The framework includes two control layers.
+The RL agents operate at the upper layer, updating controller parameters on a slower time scale, while the state feedback controllers operate at the lower layer, computing control inputs more frequently in response to changes in the traffic states.
+This hierarchical structure allows the RL agents to train efficiently by adjusting parameters over longer time periods, while the parameterized state feedback controllers maintain their reactivity.